High-power handling and bias stability of thin-film Lithium Tantalate microring and coupling resonators: Bias-stabile operation of coupling modulators

 Conventional traveling wave electro-optic modulators on the TFLN and TFLT platforms are primarily limited in drive voltage and RO bandwidth \cite{kharel2021breaking,zhang2021integrated} by RF loss from the electrodes \cite{zhang2021integrated, wang2024ultrabroadband}.
 Ring modulators where the ring resonant wavelength is tuned have been shown to enhance modulation efficiency but are limited by photon lifetime.
-Coupling modulators modulate the resonator coupling strength so the photon-lifetime is directly modulated.
-Thus, the EO bandwidth of such a modulator is no longer limited by the photon-lifetime \cite{xue2022breaking, ChenMistry2024JLT}.
+Coupling modulators modulate the resonator coupling strength so the photon-lifetime is directly modulated \cite{sacher2008dynamics}.
+Thus, the EO bandwidth of such a modulator is no longer limited by the photon-lifetime \cite{sacher2013coupling, xue2022breaking, ChenMistry2024JLT}.
 Coupling modulators can thus break the voltage-bandwidth constraint and have been demonstrated on the TFLN platform \cite{xue2022breaking,al2025multi}.
-Although coupling modulators have been demonstrated on the TFLN platform \cite{xue2022breaking, al2025multi}, the large PR effect \cite{xu2021mitigating,sun2017nonlinear} prevents use in practical applications where high power (eg: 10-100mW used in modern communication) and, most importantly, stable operation is necessary.
+Although coupling modulators have been demonstrated on the TFLN platform \cite{xue2022breaking, al2025multi}, the large PR effect \cite{xu2021mitigating,sun2017nonlinear} prevents use in practical applications where high power (eg: $10-100$ mW used in modern communication) and, most importantly, stable operation is necessary.
 Here, we show a coupling resonator/modulator on the TFLT platform for the first time and study the bias and phase stability of the EO modulation as a function of time.
 Fig.\ref{Fig2} shows the measurement setup for the coupling modulator.
-Light from a fast scanning laser (Santec-570) is coupled to the DUT using a lens fiber.
+Light from a fast-scanning laser (Santec-570) is coupled to the DUT using a lens fiber.
 A polarization controller is used to launch TE mode only.
 An arbitrary waveform generator (AWG) is used to drive the modulator at different bias voltages.
-The length of the modulator electrodes is $\mathrm{L_{MZI}=2\,mm}$.
+The length of the modulator electrodes is $\mathrm{L_{MZI}=2\,mm}$ and the gap between the signal and electrode is $5.5\,\mu m$.
+The directional couplers of the coupling modulators are designed for a $50:50$ splitting ratio near the C-band.
 The details of the coupling modulator design and system-level measurement results will be presented in a separate work.
 In this paper, we focus on the bias stability.
 Fig.\ref{Fig2}(b) shows the transmission from the device as a function of wavelength when different bias voltages are applied.
 At $\mathrm{V_{bias}=0\,V}$, the resonator is critically coupled, showing a dip in the transmission.
 At $\mathrm{V_{bias}=3\,V}$, the coupling condition changes from a critical coupled to extremely uncoupled (no-coupling) with an extinction of more than 15\,dB and with minimal frequency shift.
-The equivalent Vpi of a straight waveguide modulator is 14\,V, hence the Vpi is $\mathrm{\sim 4.7\, times}$ improved.
+The equivalent V$_\pi$ of a straight waveguide modulator is 14\,V, hence the V$_\pi$ is $\mathrm{\sim 4.7\, times}$ improved.
 Further enhancement can be achieved with a higher optical quality factor, which can be achieved either through annealing or with a more effective dry and wet etching recipe.
 In Fig.\ref{Fig2}(c), we plot the transmission of the coupling modulator as a function of time for different bias voltages.
 We observe no major shift in transmission at different bias voltages, indicating ultra-stable operation.
 In Fig.\ref{Fig3}(b) and Fig.\ref{Fig3}(c), we show the phase repeatability of the resonator itself as a function of the resonator bias instead of the coupling bias as shown in Fig.\ref{Fig3}(a).
 We apply a high voltage to the resonator arm, ranging from $-50$\,V to $50$\,V, and measure the transmission from the device as a function of time.
 We observe negligible transmission drift as a function of time, even with high DC voltages, as can be observed from Fig.\ref{Fig3}(b) and Fig.\ref{Fig3}(c).